qsb-dev/quantum-space-buddies/README.md

 #### Connecting to a server

 - On the title screen, click the option `CONNECT TO MULTIPLAYER`.
-- Enter the SteamID of the person you are trying to connect to.
+- Enter the Product User ID of the person you are trying to connect to.
 - Enjoy!

 #### Hosting a server